-The school pays full regard to 'Keeping Children Safe in Education Sept 19'.
+The school pays full regard to 'Keeping Children Safe in Education Sept 2020'.
 Safer Recruitment practice includes scrutinising applicants, verifying identity, academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
-It also includes undertaking interviews and appropriate checks including criminal record checks (DBS checks), barred list checks and prohibition checks.
+It also includes undertaking interviews (which may be adjusted accordingly in relation to the COVID-19 pandemic) and appropriate checks including criminal record checks (DBS checks), barred list checks and prohibition checks.
 Evidence of these checks must be recorded on our Single Central Record.